 Our searchable catalogue is a starting point, and it’s connected to a set of practical and powerful tools.
-Before looking at specific tools, think of seedsprint itself as big tool for members and subscribers to harness the baked-in, mutual interests of industry, emerging technology and scientific research, to accelerate the move of scientific discovery into the marketplace.
+Before looking at specific tools, consider seedsprint itself as a big tool for members and subscribers to harness the baked-in, mutual interests of industry, emerging technology, and scientific research to accelerate the move of scientific discovery into the marketplace.
 Let’s take a quick look at the community of interests available to be harnessed for the parties’ mutual benefit.

 Beyond transactions, it’s about the power of networked collaboration

-No doubt it’s great to find a patent to license that fits right in or a startup to collaborate whose innovative new product is ready to scale up.
-Nice work, and it’s the core job of tech scouts.
+No doubt it’s great to find a patent to license that fits perfectly, or a startup whose innovative new product is ready to scale up.
+Nice work – it’s the core job of tech scouts.

 However, when tech watch finds an institution on the same wavelength, magic can really happen.
-In an interview last year with Leopold Demiddeleer, former head of Solvay’s Future Business unit (open innovation team) he talked about how getting to know three researchers in electronics materials who moved to Georgia Tech, turned into an eight-year collaboration, that generated over 60 patent applications, and which was funded by tens of millions of dollars from Solvay.
+In an interview last year, Leopold Demiddeleer, former head of Solvay’s Future Business unit (open innovation team), talked about getting to know three researchers in electronics materials who moved to Georgia Tech.
+It turned into an eight-year collaboration that generated over 60 patent applications, and which was funded by tens of millions of dollars from Solvay.
 Connect the dots: collaborative research, licensing, startups.

 seedsprint brings network self-assembly to its members and industry subscribers

 Institutional scientific and engineering research teams have a lot they can bring to the table in cooperation with industry.
-Likewise, industry has enormous contribution to make too – not just money, but practical insights, deep knowledge market ecosystems and ownership of valuable specialized assets.
+Likewise, industry has enormous contribution to make, too – not just money, but practical insights, deep knowledge of market ecosystems, and ownership of valuable specialized assets.

 Why startups attract industry partners to the institutional licensor

 Hundreds of institutions around the world crank out a lot of serious and novel research.
-Very smart scientists and produce academic papers, present at conferences and file disclosure memos that turn into patent applications.
-But how can industry tech watch identify which institutions it should get to know given limited time and resources?
+Very smart scientists produce academic papers, present at conferences, and file disclosure memos that turn into patent applications.
+But how can industry tech watch identify which institutions it should get to know, given limited time and resources?

-Literature searches and citations can be useful, academic research networks can be a source, too.
+Literature searches and citations can be useful.
+Academic research networks can be a source, too.
 However, a growing body of tech scouts consciously seek out potential partners among institutions that actively generate spinouts and license startups.
-Some call that technology de-risking.
-We all know startups are risky business, but even if there is some real de-risking of the technology by the startup, that’s about the startup and not the research capabilities of the institution, or its suitability as a potential partner.
+Some call it technology de-risking.
+We all know startups are risky business.
+But if there is some real de-risking of the technology by the startup, that points to efforts by the startup and not to the research capabilities of the institution, or its suitability as a potential partner.

-What startups do say about the institution is something else: the work of those researchers turned into a patent application which appeared practical enough to pursue and capable of making money at some point.
+What startups do say about the institution is something else: that the work of those researchers turned into a patent application, which appeared practical enough to pursue and capable of making money at some point.
 That’s a big deal.

-Leaving aside the occasional corporate-supported fundamental research program, industry typically looks to institutions for collaborative research to solve real-world problems, practical solutions convertible into cost reductions, higher performance, greater reliability or more user-friendliness ones – so their products are more competitive.
+Leaving aside the occasional corporate-supported fundamental research program, industry typically looks to institutions for collaborative research to solve real-world problems.
+They look for practical solutions that convert to cost reductions, higher performance, greater reliability, and higher user friendliness, all of which can make their products more competitive.

 Inviting startups to publish profiles is good for startups and good for the licensor

 Some people think that the institution might be competing with its startup for industry collaboration or licensing.
-Actually, it’s a referral opportunity for each one – either to licensing or even further upstream to industry-sponsored research or downstream to a young company already out there trying to commercialize.
+Actually, it’s a referral opportunity for each one – either licensing, or even further upstream to industry-sponsored research, or downstream to a young company already out there trying to commercialize.